Vivek5287445/Music-Player/README.md

 # Music-Player
-Just a Music Player
+Just a Music Player.

-You can use this java program to play music from terminal
+You can use this java program to play music from terminal.

 Import the project to eclipse IDE to edit the source code.